 Nicole – Veterinary Technician

 Nicole has worked as a veterinary technician for over 15 years.
 She knew she wanted to work with animals since she was a little girl.
 She loves working with all kinds of animals and coming into work each day.
 There is always something new to experience and learn!
-Nicole is married with three sons and a daughter.
+Nicole is married with two sons and a daughter.
 Her fur babies include two dogs, Damien and Sabrina, and one cat, Skah.

-Kate – Veterinary Receptionist
+Kate – Veterinary Receptionist/Assistant

-Kate, our veterinary receptionist, is a proud pet parent to six kitties.
+Kate, our veterinary receptionist, is a proud pet parent to five kitties.
 When she is not working, she is busy planning her wedding.
 She is very family oriented and enjoys hanging out with friends and loved ones during her spare time.